 Travelling solo or on a tour

 We met so many people who opted for tours because they thought the Pamirs would be too hard-going, the roads too rough and that it would be impossible to find food, water and lodgings in a baron, desolate land.
 By the end of their tour they wished they did it alone.
-We have also met plenty of people who went on a tour, had the time of their lives and made life-long friends.
+We have also met plenty of people who went on a motorcycle tour, had the time of their lives and made life-long friends.
 So, if you’re considering a tour only because you’re worried about logistics and road conditions then don’t.
 You can do it.
-The roads are filled with like-minded travellers and you will get through it.
+The roads are filled with like-minded travellers in cars, on adventure bikes and push bikes and you will get through it.
 If you are strapped for time or just fancy taking all the pressure off and enjoying the sights then you’ll find loads of great tour companies online.
+You can take a tour in a car or you can join a motorcycle tour.
 Check out our Travel Tips article on travelling solo, two-up or in a group here.

 Renting a vehicle in Central Asia